mikependon/RepoDB/Docs/_build/html/_sources/pages/introduction.rst.txt

 Introduction to RepoDb
 ======================

-A dynamic, lightweight and fast ORM .Net Library.
+A highly-extensible, dynamic, lightweight and fast ORM .Net Library.

 Goal and Vision
 ---------------